benai9916/Whatsapp-Live-cricket-score/README.md

 # Whatsapp-Live-cricket-score

 ## Description
-  This is a simple app where you can get the live score of cricket match in your whatapp.
+  This is a simple app where you can get live cricket match score to your whatapp number.

 ## Quick start
   clone the repository and install all the required package